 Levered/Social Loss Risk

-In the event of sharpe price movements, traders with levered positions can lose more than their collateral value.
-In the event of Insurance Fund not being sufficiently capitalised, these losses will be socialised across market participants.
+In the event of sharp price movements, traders with levered positions can lose more than their collateral value.
+In the event of the Insurance Fund not being sufficiently capitalised, these losses will be socialised across market participants.

 Drift offers both leveraged perpetual swaps and borrow/lend.
-For perpetual swaps, there is risk of liquidation when a user's margin ratio poses a stability risk to the exchange.
-User's collateral can get liquidated when the value of the user's collateral drops below the user's maintenance margin fraction.
+For perpetual swaps, there is the risk of liquidation when a user's margin ratio poses a stability risk to the exchange.
+The user's collateral can get liquidated when the value of the user's collateral drops below the user's maintenance margin fraction.

 Long/Short Imbalance Risk

-Drift's DAMM is the counterparty to all trades that are taken against the DAMM.
-This means that the DAMM itself has delta risk, and this risk is magnified when market conditions skew eitherside and the imbalance between longs and shorts increases.
+Drift's DAMM is the counterparty to all trades taken against the DAMM.
+This means that the DAMM itself has delta risk, and this risk is magnified when market conditions skew on either side and the imbalance between longs and shorts increases.

 The DAMM has protections in place to prevent the long short imbalance from skewing too heavily to either side.
-More information on that is here at: .
+More information on that is here at: Drift AMM.
 Despite these protections, there is still a risk that the DAMM will be exposed to delta risk in periods of significant volatility.